 “It’s impossible to invite everyone, but you don’t want to hurt feelings,” says Nieves.
 Nieves’ client Rachel Passaretti experienced this dilemma.
 “The most important thing was to create a safe and fun environment for the animals, and by hand-selecting each four-legged guest, we were able to accomplish that goal,” recalls Passaretti.
 “This was often hard, as we had a few people who even tried to snag invites.”

-Nieves thinks the key is to invite dogs that you know will be friendly to other dogs and that are not territorial or protective about food.
+Nieves thinks the key is to invite dogs that you know will be friendly to other dogs and not territorial or protective about food.
 For friends whose feelings are likely to be hurt, she suggests sending their dog a gift bag of treats and toys to let them know they’re thought of and appreciated.

-Canine Christmas Attire
+Dog Christmas Attire

 Doggy Gift Exchange